akissa/rewriteng/README.md

 * **suffix**: when the name ends with the matching string
 * **regex**: when the name in the question section of a request matches a regular expression

-If the match type is omitted, the `exact` match type is being assumed.

 ## Examples

 The following rewrites queries to `x.example.com` to `x.yahoo.com`, it also rewrites the